vesavlad/datatools-ui/docs/dev/deployment.md

 };
 ```
 If you want the rule to apply only to specific clients, you can retain the conditional block that checks the `context.clientID` value.
 Otherwise, you can remove this conditional block if it's not needed.
-This rule will ensure that app_metadata and user_metadata are included in the user's token, as required for OIDC-conformant clients/APIs in new Auth0 tenants.
+This rule will ensure that `app_metadata` and `user_metadata` are included in the user's token, as required for OIDC-conformant clients/APIs in new Auth0 tenants.

 You can test the action with mock token data using the Test tab.
-Once ready, click Deploy, then click Back to Flow.
+Once ready, click `Deploy`, then click `Back to Flow`.
-In the diagram, drag the action between the Start and Complete steps, then click Apply.
+In the diagram, drag the action between the Start and Complete steps, then click `Apply`.
 You can test that the action is correctly executed by logging-in to datatools with an admin user
 and checking that the Admin functionality is available.